EmbodiedJosh/Portfolio/index.md

 I went to [Film School](https://www.biola.edu/film) to learn how stories worked, and started my [YouTube Channel](https://www.youtube.com/embodiedjosh) so I could share my story with others.
 I want to tell and write stories that change people's lives.
 I believe the future of storytelling is interactive, and I created my own Process to learn the skills neccesary to tell them through games.

-My passion for stories fed my passion for teaching, as the first led me to learning and deconstructing advanced artistic systems like:
+My passion for stories fed my passion for teaching, as the first led me to learn and deconstruct advanced artistic systems like:

 * Photobashing